Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 Proof Surfaces And Recovery Links ๐Ÿงพ

-The live 0S proof endpoints stay gate-owned because source-custody proof can point at private operational metadata.
-Public readers get the architecture story, the install prompt, and the vault lane links.
-Owners and operators use the shared FS27/SkyGate/Free99 credential lane to see the gated proof details.
+The live 0S proof endpoints stay gate-owned because repo-custody proof can point at private operational metadata.
+Public readers get the architecture story, the paid access lane, the install prompt, valuation context, and the proof-safe links.
+Owners and operators use the shared FS27/SkyGate/Free99 credential lane to see gated proof details.